 Most people don’t realize how specialized a scout scope is until they shoot through one.
 Make sure you leave room in your budget to make the learning curve for accurately using a long eye relief scope easier.

-Having quality mount is a given.
-Not only does it literally attach your scope to your base and prevents your scope from losing zero and health mitigate recoil.
+Having a quality mount is essential.
+Not only does it literally attach your scope to your base and prevents your scope from losing zero and helps mitigate recoil.
 For a scout rifle, you really ought to have a quick detach scope mount.

 It may be tempting to use one that is similar to those found on AR 15’s or AK-47s.
 However, you’re going to want a specialized precision rifle mount so that you can take advantage of the increase in accuracy that you get from a precision bolt action rifle.